Dynamics of magnetization at infinite temperature in a Heisenberg spin chain: Mean and variance of transferred magnetization

 Superdiffusive transport, $\langle\mathcal{M}\rangle$\,$\sim$\,$ t^{2/3}$, at $\Delta = 1$ is a characteristic of systems within the KPZ universality class.
-Moreover, numerical studies found that the spin-spin correlation function coincides with the KPZ scaling function\,\cite{Prosen2019,Prahofer2004}, which has led to the conjecture that near-equilibrium spin transport in the Heisenberg model belongs to the KPZ universality class\,\cite{Prosen2019,KIP2020,Norm_PRL_2022}.
+Moreover, numerical studies found that the spin-spin correlation function coincides with the KPZ scaling function\,\cite{Ljubotina_PRL_2019,Prahofer2004}, which has led to the conjecture that near-equilibrium spin transport in the Heisenberg model belongs to the KPZ universality class\,\cite{Ljubotina_PRL_2019,KIP2020,Norm_PRL_2022}.
 This universality class is associated with the classical nonlinear stochastic KPZ equation $\partial h/\partial t = \nu \nabla^2 h + \lambda (\nabla h)^2 + \eta(x,t)$, which was originally introduced\,\cite{KPZ} to describe the dynamics of driven interfaces as a height field $h(x,t)$, where $\nu$, $\lambda$, $\eta$ set the strength of the smoothening diffusion, roughening nonlinear growth, and stochasticity terms, respectively.
 The conjecture asserts that at late times the magnetization profile behaves similarly to $\partial h(x,t) / \partial x $.
 Consequently,

 To further examine the universality class of the Heisenberg spin dynamics, two aspects are of particular importance.
-First, since the universal behavior is expected to depend on whether the system is in equilibrium, it is essential to measure the dependence on $\mu$.
-Second, while the scaling exponent of the mean is consistent with the KPZ universality class, further insights can be gained by examining higher moments (the ``full counting statistics'') of $P(\mathcal{M})$.
-Due to the reduced signal-to-noise ratio, measuring higher moments at small $\mu$ is experimentally challenging.
+First, because the universal behavior is expected to depend on whether the system is in equilibrium, it is essential to measure the dependence on $\mu$.
+Second, although the scaling exponent of the mean is consistent with the KPZ universality class, further insights can be gained by examining higher moments (the ``full counting statistics'') of $P(\mathcal{M})$.
+Owing to the reduced signal-to-noise ratio, measuring higher moments at small $\mu$ is experimentally challenging.
 We utilize our fast sampling capability to measure $P(\mathcal{M})$ as a function of $\mu$ and $t$\,(Refs.\,\cite{Krajnik_PRL_2022,gopalakrishnan2022theory}).
-Figs.\,\ref{fig:Fig2}C,D show the temporal evolution of $\mathcal{M}$ and its variance for various values of $\mu$ ranging from 0.2 to 1.
-We find that, at small $\mu$, the dynamical exponents of both the mean and the variance are close to 3/2.
-For larger $\mu$, the dynamical exponent of the mean approaches 5/3, consistent with recent numerical results\,\cite{ljubotina2017spin} (SM).
+Figure 2, panels C and D, shows the temporal evolution of the mean and variance $\mathcal{M}$ for various values of $\mu$ ranging from 0.2 to 1.
+We emphasize that the KPZ-conjecture is only expected to apply for small $\mu$, in which case we find that the dynamical exponents of both the mean and the variance are close to 3/2.
+For larger $\mu$, the dynamical exponent of the mean approaches 5/3, consistent with recent numerical results\,\cite{ljubotina2017spin, supplement} (Fig.~S12), and confirming that small $\mu$ is required for potentially recovering KPZ dynamics.